EXCLUSIVE-U.S. triples vaccines for Taiwan with 2.5 million-dose shipment | Health

 EXCLUSIVE-U.S. triples vaccines for Taiwan with 2.5 million-dose shipment

 China, which considers Taiwan an integral part of its territory, has repeatedly offered to send coronavirus vaccines to the island, which has been battling a spike in domestic infections.
 Taipei has expressed concern about the safety of Chinese shots.
-The 2.5 million donated doses of the Moderna Inc vaccine will leave Memphis, Tennessee, on a flight belonging to Taiwan's China Airlines early on Saturday and arrive in Taipei on Sunday evening, the senior U.S. administration official said, adding that the prompt delivery was due to experts from both sides being able to work out regulatory issues.
+The 2.5 million donated doses of the Moderna Inc vaccine were set to leave Memphis, Tennessee, on a flight belonging to Taiwan's China Airlines early on Saturday and arrive in Taipei on Sunday evening, a senior U.S. administration official told Reuters, noting that the prompt delivery was due to experts from both sides being able to work out regulatory issues.

+State Department spokesman Ned Price later tweeted that the plane carrying the vaccines had departed.
 "We are not allocating these doses, or delivering these doses, based on political or economic conditions.
-We are donating these vaccines with the singular objective of saving lives," the official said.
-"Our vaccines do not come with strings attached," the official said, adding Taiwan had "faced unfair challenges in its efforts to acquire vaccines on the global marketplace."
+We are donating these vaccines with the singular objective of saving lives," the senior official said.

-A deal for Taiwan to purchase vaccines from Germany's BioNTech SE fell through this year, with Taiwan's government blaming pressure from Beijing.
-China has denied the accusation, saying Taiwan is free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract to sell BioNTech's vaccine in China, Hong Kong, Macau and Taiwan.

-"We believe that these attempts by China to block purchases, for political purposes, are reprehensible," the senior Biden administration official said.
-The de facto U.S. embassy, the American Institute in Taiwan, later confirmed the delivery.

-Taiwan Presidential Office spokesman Xavier Chang said Washington's assistance with vaccines confirmed the "rock-solid friendship between Taiwan and the United States."
-Jonathan Fritz, a senior State Department official, said on Thursday that China had been "very aggressively using vaccine donations as a lever to induce more of Taiwan's diplomatic partners to switch recognition."

-Beijing has steadily whittled down the number of Taiwan's diplomatic allies, which now stands at just 15 countries.
-The United States, which like most countries has no formal diplomatic ties with Taiwan, has watched with alarm the stepped-up tensions with Beijing, and Biden's administration has vowed to boost ties with the island, which it is required under U.S. law to supply with the means of defence.

-Earlier this week Taiwan reported the largest incursion yet by China's air force, including fighters and nuclear-capable bombers, into its air defence identification zone.
+The United States, which like most countries has no formal diplomatic ties with Taiwan, has watched with alarm the stepped up tensions with Beijing, and Biden's administration has vowed to boost ties with the island, which it is required under U.S. law to supply with the means of defense.
+Earlier this week Taiwan reported the largest incursion yet by China's air force, including fighters and nuclear-capable bombers, into its air defense identification zone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)